Null-MC/CSM/readme.md

 A very minimal proof-of-concept demo for using Cascaded Shadow Mapping in Minecraft.
 This is meant to serve as a learning resource or template for other works, not as a final product itself.

+:zap: For best performance, use Iris 1.6 or later.

 ## Shadow Types
 - **None**